Trump Eyes Retired Diplomat for Top Africa Envoy Role

 “Our country’s security and economic prosperity are linked with Africa’s like never before,” Tillerson said in a speech at George Mason University on Tuesday before he embarked on his trip.
 He also announced a new $533 million aid package for areas wracked by famine and conflict, including Somalia, South Sudan, Ethiopia, and the Lake Chad Basin region.
 “This will save lives,” he said.

 Beyond the new pledge in aid, the trip appears to be a listening tour, senior State Department officials indicate.
-“There’s really no deliverables,” says a senior State Department official.
+“There’s really no deliverables,” a senior State Department official told reporters on a call last week.
 “For our trip now, it’s really to underscore the commitment of the United States to Africa, but also to explore with the leadership in each of the countries about what we want to achieve at the — together as partners but also in our overall program.”

 Some experts in Washington believe the trip is in part a cleanup tour for Trump’s alleged “shithole” comments in January, which incensed African leaders.
 “It is a good thing for the secretary of state to go to Africa, but the timing can only be read as a reaction to President Trump’s horrible insult to the entire continent,” says Reuben Brigety, dean of George Washington University’s Elliott School of International Affairs and former U.S. ambassador the African Union under President Barack Obama.